rswaggs/VAscii/readme.md

  2. Run `composer install`
  3. Make a copy of .env.example with the filename of just .env
  4. Run `php artisan key:generate`
- 5. Fill in relevant database information (if you are homestead, the defaults are fine)
+ 5. Fill in relevant database information in the .env (if you are homestead, the defaults are fine)
  6. Run `php artisan migrate`
  7. Run `php artisan db:seed`
  8. Run `npm install`
  9. Copy the theme files into the root directory (should be in a folder named theme).
 Ask Danny for a link to the theme files.
  10. Run `npm run development`
+ 11. Add the paths to the ffmpeg binaries (ffmpeg and ffprobe) into your .env

  If you are not using Homestead and need a quick server: